Policy Number: SPG202003

 Make a report to:

-- the NSW Police (or appropriate alternative if allegation arises in another State, Territory or jurisdiction), if an allegation is of a criminal nature.
+- NSW Police (or appropriate alternative if allegation arises in another State, Territory or jurisdiction), if the child protection allegation is of a criminal nature.

-- the Department of Family and Community Services (FACS – 132 111) regarding allegations where a child or young person is at Risk of Significant Harm (ROSH) in accordance with the Child Protection Policy: Reporting Concerns to Family and Community Services and Police.
+- the Department of Communities and Justice regarding allegations where a child or young person is at Risk of Significant Harm (ROSH) in accordance with the Child Protection Policy: Reporting Concerns to Family and Community Services and Police.

-Make a report to the Ombudsman regarding certain allegations or convictions of a child protection nature made against employees.
+Make a report to the NSW Office of Children’s Guardian regarding certain allegations or convictions of a child protection nature made against employees.

 Make a report to the NSW Office of Children’s Guardian regarding the names of employees for whom it has completed relevant employment proceedings.